Creatrix-Net/creatrix-net.github.io/_projects/mcba.md

 ## Abstract

 Advancements in bionic technology are transforming the possibilities for restoring hand function in individuals with amputations or paralysis.
 This paper introduces a **cost-effective bionic arm** design that leverages **mind-controlled functionality** and integrates a **sense of touch** to replicate natural hand movements.
 The system utilizes a **non-invasive EEG-based control mechanism**, enabling users to operate the arm using brain signals processed into PWM commands for servo motor control of the bionic arm.
-Additionally, the design incorporates a touch sensor (tactile feedback) in the gripper, offering sensory feedback to enhance user safety and dexterity.
+Additionally, the design incorporates a touch sensor (tactile feedback) in the gripper, offering sensory feedback to enhance user safety and dexterity<d-cite key="nprnews"></d-cite>.
 The proposed bionic arm prioritizes three essential features:
 1. **Integrated Sensory Feedback**: Providing users with a tactile experience to mimic the sense of touch (signals directly going to the brain).
 This capability is crucial for safe object manipulation by arm and preventing injuries
 2. **Mind-Control Potential**: Harnessing EEG signals for seamless, thought-driven operation.